 TGba Editor: Insert the paragraph below in the appropriate location (#NO CID):The FCS field contains a TBD-bit CRC.
 The FCS is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

+The Protected subfield in the Frame Control field is reserved.

 WUR Vendor Specific frame format

 TGba Editor: Insert the paragraph below in the appropriate location (#NO CID):The FCS field contains a TBD-bit CRC.
 The FCS is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

+The Protected subfield in the Frame Control field contains vendor specific information that is out of scope of the standard.

 TGba Editor: Insert the subclause below (#NO CID):The FCS field contains a TBD-bit CRC.
 The FCS is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

+31.X Protected WUR frames

+An AP may transmit a protected WUR frame addressed to a WUR STA that has set the Protection Supported field in the WUR Capabilities element it transmits to 1; otherwise the AP shall not transmit a protected WUR frame to the STA.

+An AP may transmit a protected WUR frame addressed to more than one WUR STAs if all the STAs have set the Protection Supported field in the WUR Capabilities element they transmit to 1.

+The AP shall set the Protected field of the Frame Control field of transmitted WUR frames to 1 if the WUR frame is protected; otherwise the AP shall set the Protected field of the Frame Control field of the WUR frame to 0.

+The AP shall protect the WUR frame using the BIP protocol as defined in 12.5.4 (Broadcast/multicast integrity protocol (BIP)) except as defined below.

+The AP shall use BIP-CMAC-128 to provide data integrity and replay protection and shall use an integrity key, exchanged via the PCR, to compute the MIC of the WUR frame.
+The MIC field is contained in the FCS field of the protected WUR frame.

+The CMAC output for BIP-CMAC-128 shall be truncated to 16 bits: MIC = Truncate-16 (CMAC Output).

+The AAD has a length of 40 bits and shall consist of the Frame Control, the Address field, and the Embedded BSSID field of the WUR frame.The AAD is shown in Figure 31.AA (AAD construction for WUR MPDUs)